Skip to main content

 }'

-Save the id from the response — you’ll need it in the next step.
+Save the id from the response — you need it in the next step.

-Now send money to your beneficiary.
-The payout goes through compliance screening and routing automatically.
+Send money to your payee.
+The payout goes through compliance screening and rail routing automatically.

 -X POST \